braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid.md

 ## Liquid highlights

-Refer to the following table for the Liquid element and corresponding color scheme when you enter Liquid inputs.
+As you build personalized messages using Liquid, refer to this table for the Liquid element and corresponding color scheme.

 | Liquid element   | Color  |
 |------------------|--------|